CrunchyData/postgres-operator/docs/content/advanced/multi-zone-design-considerations.md

 This behavior defined using the `volumeBindingMode` configuration applicable to the Storage Class being utilized to dynamically provision the volume.
 By default,`volumeBindingMode` is set to `Immediate`.

-This default behavoir for dynamic provisioning can be seen in the Storage Class definition for a Google Cloud Engine Persistent Disk (GCE PD):
+This default behavior for dynamic provisioning can be seen in the Storage Class definition for a Google Cloud Engine Persistent Disk (GCE PD):

 ```bash
 kind: StorageClass